osiam/connector4java/README.md

 #OSIAM Connector for Java

 This repository contains the OSIAM Connector for Java.
+Together with OSIAM it provides a easy to use oauth2 SCIM based user login for Java

 OSIAM gives you the possibility to have a easy oauth2 standard login of users.
 It is also possible to asign Users to Groups with different roles.